 Augmented Reality (AR)

-Outside of entertainment and military, AR has been gaining speed as an assistive technology tool for industrial repair and maintenance.
+Outside of entertainment, AR has been gaining speed as an assistive technology tool for industrial repair and maintenance.
 If a maintenance technician needs help in repairing a machine, they can use computer-generated overlays to show them how to perform the repair or even connect with a remote subject matter expert (SME) to help get the job done.

 The result?
 Faster repairs at a lower cost since you don’t have to fly the SME in or shut down the production line until an expert can come and repair it.